Martin here. Welcome to another edition of Founders’ Hustle!

 This put us in a difficult position.
 With declining revenue and no “grand vision” traction, the opportunity to fundraise dried up (we tried).

-To survive we doubled down on our core, original product, and carved out a sustainable customer base.
-Even regaining some ground.
+To survive we doubled down on our core, original product, and carved out a sustainable but niche customer base—even regaining some ground.

 Then, the business was acquired.